kaisenlinux/manpages-dev/category/FTP/lFTP.md

               \]     end a sequence of non-printing characters

        cmd:parallel (number)
               Number of jobs run in parallel in non-interactive mode.
 For example, this may be useful for scripts with multiple `get' commands.
-Note that setting this to a value greater than 1 changes conditional execution behaviour, basically makes it inconsistent.
+Note that setting this to a value greater  than
+              1 changes conditional execution behaviour, basically makes it inconsistent.

        cmd:queue-parallel (number)
               Number of jobs run in parallel in a queue.

        cmd:remote-completion (boolean)
               a  boolean  to control whether or not lftp uses remote completion.
 When true, Tab key guesses if the word being completed should be a remote file name.
-              Meta-Tab  does  remote  completion  always.
+Meta-Tab does remote com‐ pletion always.
 So you can force remote completion with Meta-Tab when cmd:remote-completion is false or when the guess is wrong.

        cmd:save-cwd-history (boolean)
               when true, lftp saves last CWD of each site to ~/.local/share/lftp/cwd_history or ~/.lftp/cwd_history, allowing to do ``cd -'' after lftp restart.
-De‐ fault is true.
+Default is true.

        cmd:save-rl-history (boolean)
               when true, lftp saves readline history to ~/.local/share/lftp/rl_history or ~/.lftp/rl_history on exit.
 Default is true.